 It Runs Teradata component in parallel

 Teradata is a database, which is running under PDE, so we call it.
-Teradata has pure parallel Data base and trusted data base
+Teradata has a pure parallel Database and trusted database

-Single NODE Architecture can also be called as SMP Architecture, Here BYNET Can also referred as BROAD LESS BYNET(or) VIRTUAL BYNET(or)S OFT Ware BYNET
+Single NODE Architecture can also be called as SMP Architecture, Here BYNET Can also refer as BROAD LESS BYNET(or) VIRTUAL BYNET(or)S OFT Ware BYNET

-For GIGA BYTES of data processing with minimum operation, this is recommended
+For GIGABYTES of data processing with the minimum operation, this is recommended

-Collection of NODE which make larger configuration which Is called MPP
+Collection of NODE which makes larger configuration which Is called MPP

-All these nodes are connected via component called BYNET,
+All these nodes are connected via a component called BYNET,

-Which allows multiple virtual processors and multiple NODES Communicate with each other
+Which allows multiple virtual processors and multiple NODES to Communicate with each other

-This BYNET can also called as BOARD ORIENTED BYNET(OR) HARD WARE BYNET.
+This BYNET can also call as BOARD ORIENTED BYNET(OR) HARDWARE BYNET.

-Each BYNET having network path to connected to the NODES, if there is a failure in any net work path simple it reconfiguration Itself and avoids the un- usable or failed path, in this way it is fault occurrence.
-It tolerates it self
+Each BYNET having a network path to connect to the NODES, if there is a failure in any network path simple it reconfiguration Itself and avoids the unusable or failed path, in this way it is a fault occurrence.
+It tolerates itself

-It BYNET O is not able to reconfiguration or not able to handle traffic, than all instructions redirected to BYNET1 and it is Balance the Load.
+If BYNET O is not able to reconfiguration or not able to handle traffic, then all instructions redirected to BYNET1 and it is Balance the Load.

-If we increase the Number of NODES Teradata Doesn’t sacrifice any perform are and it’s scales Linearly.
+If we increase the Number of NODES Teradata Doesn’t sacrifice any perform are and it scales Linearly.

 V2 R5 à512 NODES